 Location: 9344 Church Road, Dallas, TX 75238

-Good to know: splash pad, playground, restrooms.
+Good to know: splash pad, playground, recreation center.

 Parent tip: The recreation center adjacent to the park sometimes hosts drop-in kids' activities in summer — check the Dallas Parks website for the current schedule when you plan your visit.

-Good to know: splash pad, restrooms.
+Good to know: splash pad, softball fields, soccer field, playground.

 7. Heights Family Aquatic Center (Richardson)